Jokic, Grant lead Nuggets to a 117-104 win over Wizards

 Jokic finished one rebound shy of his career best and scored eight points in Denver’s sixth straight win.

-Will Barton had 17 points, eight rebounds and eight assists, Jamal Murray added 16 points and Mason Plumlee scored 15 for the Nuggets, who are 10-1 in November and ended a three-game home losing streak against the Wizards.
+Will Barton had 17 points, eight rebounds and eight assists, Murray added 16 points and Mason Plumlee scored 15 for the Nuggets, who are 10-1 in November and ended a three-game home losing streak against Washington.

+Beal, the Wizards’ leading scorer averaging 29.6 points, failed to score 20 points for the first time this season and was held to 6-for-15 shooting.
+He was 2 of 10 from behind the 3-point line.

+“Anytime you can manage the best player on the other team, you start with that,” Plumlee said.
+“Brad Beal’s a heck of a player and he didn’t get 20, 30 points.”

 Denver held one of the NBA’s prolific offenses to its second-fewest point total of the season.
 Washington entered the game averaging 119.1 points and had failed to score at least 100 points just once in 15 games.
 It needed 35 in the fourth to reach 100 this time.